BreezyPixels — KarmaCaptain Reddit marketing client

 Redacted · client confidential

 "The CAC blew us away.
-Reddit visitors land on our product page already pre-sold by other customers — they convert at higher rates and at a higher AOV than any paid channel we run."
+Reddit visitors land on our product page already pre-sold by other customers, and they convert higher (and spend more per order) than any paid channel we run."

 05